rezkyws/local-qa-documents/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License and all depedencies license that i used.
+Distributed under the MIT License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>